 Reading Time: 8 minutes

-Boundaries are designed to give organizations the ability to stay aligned with their vision, mission, and goals for conducting business.
-Vision, mission, and goals can be found in mission statements, annual reports, or on an organization’s website.
-Job descriptions also provide boundaries to employees by informing them where they need to spend their time and work efforts to meet company goals.
+Boundaries are designed to enable organizations to stay aligned with their vision, mission, and goals for conducting business.
+Vision, mission, and objectives can be found in a mission statement, annual report, or on an organization’s website.
+Job descriptions also provide boundaries for employees by informing them where they need to allocate their time and effort to meet company goals.

 What are boundaries?

 While the organization’s boundaries are outlined in the mission, vision, and goals, boundaries also need to be set for vendors and customers.
 While setting boundaries with vendors and clients can cause a lot of angst (for both parties), defining the business relationship early and clearly is necessary.
-Depending on the type of business, these expectations can be put into a legal document.
-Organizations need to know their boundaries, and employees, vendors, and customers must understand the consequences of going beyond.
+Depending on the type of business, these expectations can be documented in a formal legal agreement.
+Organizations need to establish clear boundaries, and employees, vendors, and customers must understand the consequences of exceeding them.
 Communicating boundaries is difficult, especially if you’re not clear where your boundaries lie.

 Why are they essential in the workplace?

 Boundaries help identify what behavior is and isn’t acceptable for each employee, which helps create a standard definition of good behavior for your work environment.
-The world is changing, and our language, values, and behaviors within the workplace are also changing.
+The world is changing, and so are our language, values, and behaviors within the workplace.
 (1)

 How can leaders encourage healthy boundaries through modeling behavior?

-• Start small: If boundaries don’t exist with you as a leader within the organization, start by making those likely to be accepted.
+• Start small: If boundaries don’t exist with you as a leader within the organization, begin by establishing those that are likely to be accepted.
 How do you minimize resistance to boundaries?
-Begin by asking the people who are most likely to have issues with boundaries (or who already violate them now.)
-It might seem counter-intuitive to ask boundary-benders or violators to be involved in developing guidelines, but this can have the opposite impact because they will feel part of the process.
+Begin by asking the people who are most likely to have issues with boundaries (or who already violate them now).
+It might seem counterintuitive to ask boundary-benders or violators to be involved in developing guidelines, but this approach can have the opposite effect, as they will feel part of the process.
 You may also learn why they are benders or violators in the first place.
-Some may never fit into a structure and may be best suited elsewhere.
+Some individuals may never fit into a traditional structure and may be better suited elsewhere.
 Others may never have had an opportunity to voice issues with people or processes that make them feel that THEIR boundaries are being violated.
-Fresh perspectives may provide innovative methods to enhance productivity and morale.
-Adjustments may need to be made in other situations, such as retraining, mentoring, shifting teams for better cohesion, better consistency in management, etc.
+Fresh perspectives can offer innovative methods to boost productivity and morale.
+Adjustments may be necessary in other situations, such as retraining, mentoring, or shifting teams to improve cohesion and consistency in management.

-• Establish a structure: Build healthy boundaries, communication, behaviors, beliefs, attitudes, etc., into corporate culture.
+• Establish a structure: Build healthy boundaries, effective communication, and desirable behaviors, beliefs, and attitudes into the corporate culture.
 Be diligent about protecting the corporate culture and the norms established by its structure.
-Everyone needs to contribute to this process, from the top-down, bottom-up, and so forth.
+Everyone needs to contribute to this process, from the top down, bottom up, and so forth.

 • Initiate early in the relationship: Starting with the initial candidate selection and vetting process, be selective about who makes the cut.
-Look for candidates who share the same attitudes, respect, beliefs, and behaviors even with the little details – showing up on time, dependability, respect, etc. Identify sloppiness versus thoroughness, transparency versus half-truth, authenticity versus trying to fit in, etc. Doing this early can prevent a lot of frustration, anxiety, confusion, feelings of hurt, or not being of value to the organization or other workers.
+Look for candidates who share the same attitudes, respect, beliefs, and behaviors, even with the little details – showing up on time, dependability, respect, etc. Identify sloppiness versus thoroughness, transparency versus half-truth, authenticity versus trying to fit in, etc. Doing this early can prevent a lot of frustration, anxiety, confusion, feelings of hurt, and the perception of not being valued by the organization or other workers.

-• Use self-reflection: Whether as a leader or any other worker, self-reflection can be powerful.
+• Use self-reflection: Whether you are a leader or any other worker, self-reflection can be a powerful tool.
 It’s not always a “what could I have done better,” but it can also be “what do I do well, that I’d like to do more of…” or “what are new perspectives I learned because of this?”
 Self-reflection also involves introspection.
 Introspection is examining our own emotional and mental processes.
-Introspection can give us knowledge about our inner workings.
-Introspection is like perception, but unlike perception, it does not revolve around our five senses.
+Introspection can provide us with insight into our inner workings.
+Introspection is similar to perception, but unlike perception, it does not rely on our five senses.
 We don’t touch, taste, smell, see, or hear to gain insights.
-Deeper or more frequent introspection can help us gain clarity that helps us move forward and live our lives more effectively.
-So being introspective is generally thought of as a good thing.
-Sometimes self-reflection can be difficult because there are parts that no one wants to look at within themselves as areas that need improvement.
-Still, when used effectively, self-reflection and introspection can boost confidence, build mental endurance, and challenge new thinking.
+Deeper or more frequent introspection can help us gain clarity, which in turn enables us to move forward and live our lives more effectively.
+Being introspective is generally regarded as a positive trait.
+Sometimes, self-reflection can be difficult because there are aspects that no one wants to examine within themselves, areas that need improvement.
+Still, when used effectively, self-reflection and introspection can boost confidence, build mental resilience, and foster new perspectives.
 (2)

 • Consistency is key: Boundaries can be hard to enforce.
-It is difficult for leaders to implement boundaries universally, for extended periods, and across various departments.
+It is challenging for leaders to implement boundaries across various departments over extended periods consistently.
 However, it is a must.
 Boundaries are like promises that act as building blocks in healthy relationships.
 Each time they aren’t kept, a small part of trust, integrity, and respect is torn down.
-Reconstruction is possible, but it takes diligence to do so.
-Admitting mistakes and fixing them will gain back trust and integrity.
+Reconstruction is possible, but it requires diligence to achieve.
+Admitting mistakes and fixing them will help you gain back trust and integrity.
 When you set new expectations, offer incentives to keep them and hold everyone accountable, including leaders, to the same standards.

-• Encourage healthy communication: There are a variety of dangerous ways to communicate that lead to dysfunctional communication, so beware of communication which may feature:
+• Encourage healthy communication: There are a variety of dangerous ways to communicate that lead to dysfunctional communication, so beware of communication that may feature:

-1. a loudest voice or strongest opinion which always gets the most attention,
+1. The loudest voice or strongest opinion, which always gets the most attention,

-Great communication involves two or more people invested in a specific outcome.
+Excellent communication involves two or more people invested in a specific outcome.
 This investment doesn’t mean that healthy debate isn’t acceptable.
 It should be encouraged.
 It doesn’t mean that questions shouldn’t be asked and answered.
-It does mean that everyone should have an opportunity to respectfully and effectively communicate by both listening and speaking to allow everyone to feel heard, valued, and understood.
+It means that everyone should have the opportunity to communicate respectfully and effectively, both by listening and speaking, so that everyone feels heard, valued, and understood.

 So why does this happen?
 A key to effective communication is to listen.
 Dr. Stephen R. Covey, in his book The 7 Habits of Highly Effective People, points out “…that most people do not listen with the intent to understand what is being said but listen with the intent to reply.”
 A participant, who is listening to understand, should be able to say, “Is this what you are saying?
 And then wait for a reply.
 (3) Listening is a proactive skill rather than a passive one like hearing.